hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 ## future

-I'd like to make a few more comparators, mostly tag stuff since some users have specific workflows in mind for it.
-I may start thinking about the whole problem from the opposite angle, also, by detecting and actioning specific types of alternates.
+There's space for more comparators.
+The visual duplicates algorithm could also detect heavy jpeg encodes better (it false negatives a lot here).
+I may also start thinking about the whole problem from the opposite angle, by detecting and actioning specific types of alternates.

 I'd also love if auto-resolution rules applied to files _as_ they are imported, so, in the vein of a 'previously deleted' import result, you could have an instant result of 'duplicate discarded: (rule name)'.
 I was concerned this would add too much lag to file imports, but I have been optimising the single-job overhead of potential duplicate discovery and auto-resolution search/test, and I think it may be feasible.

 If you try out the system, thank you.
-Let me know how it works and I'll keep iterating.
+Let me know how it works and I'll keep iterating in my normal weekly work.
 I'm also super interested in your action ratios for the three suggested rules, if you use them.
 Do you get one action per 25,000, 30, and 100 files, or something very different?